timothydmorton/keputils/README.rst

+keputils
+---

-__Basic module for interaction with KOI and Kepler-stellar tables.__
+Basic module for interaction with KOI and Kepler-stellar tables.

 **Installation**